kkennebrew/customer-escalation-risk/README.md

 ## Overview

 Using a dataset of customer service interactions, this project builds and compares four classification models to predict whether a customer interaction will escalate.
-A secondary clustering analysis is then applied to discover natural customer groupings and verify their alignment with escalation behaviour — without using the target label.
+A secondary clustering analysis is then applied to discover natural customer groupings and verify their alignment with escalation behaviour, without using the target label.

 ## Models built